tanguychenier/tanguychenier/README.md

 # Welcome 👋
-I'm Tanguy Chénier, a developer with a passion for building meaningful and impactful software.
-I love sharing knowledge and collaborating with people, and I work remotely with clients around the world to bring their digital ideas to life.
+I’ve been coding since the 90s, when I first started creating scripts for mIRC, building anime quiz bots, and developing video games using languages like C, Assembly, and PHP.
+Over the years, I’ve honed my skills and worked with a wide range of technologies.
+Today, I continue my journey as a developer, collaborating remotely with clients around the world to bring their digital ideas to life.
+I also love sharing knowledge and helping others grow their technical skills.
 <div align="center">
 <br />